wp-plugins/display-category-posts-via-shortcode-lite/readme.txt

 == Description ==

+Displays posts from a specified category in a responsive grid using a simple shortcode.

+Easily show and display posts from specific categories using a simple shortcode.

 After installation simply go to Settings > DCP Lite to find the plugins page with the shortcode options.

 == Installation ==